AldwinPagan/aldwinpagan.github.io/blog/case-studies/2025-04-01-external-partner-to-inhouse-cloud-migration-11-systems.md

 ---

-# My takeaway
+## My takeaway

-> **Phasing out a tech partner isn’t just about transferring code.
+> **Transitioning away from a tech partner isn’t just about transferring code.
 It’s about transferring ownership.**

 If your systems can’t be: